Vasvi-bhangalia00/CLI_assignment/README.md

 Prerequisities:

-Install nodejs
+-Install nodejs
-install node-fetch(npm install node-fetch)
+-install node-fetch(npm install node-fetch)

 Usage:
- run "dict help"  for help
+ -run "dict help"  for help.
- It is a command line dictionary tool using foutytwowrods words api.
+ -It is a command line dictionary tool using foutytwowrods words api.
  The command line tool have following functions -

  1. Word Definitions